bulletinbored/docs/docs/managers.md

 - Delete any language file except the default one
 - Language files are automatically picked up by the translation system
 - Local change tracking is stored in `data/lang-meta.json` (per-language `sha` + `updated` timestamp)
 - The manager reads the list of available languages from a static mirror (`{update_mirror}/langs.json`, default `https://extend.bulletinbored.net/langs.json`) and can pull updated language files when their checksum changes.
-Override the mirror with the `update_mirror` setting in `config.php`.
+Override the mirror with the `update_mirror` setting in `config.json`.

 ## Update Manager (`admin_updates`)

 The Update Manager tracks installed versions of the core, plugins, and themes, and can apply updates.

 - Version tracking is stored in `data/updates.json`
-- Core version is loaded dynamically from the `VERSION` file via `config.php`
+- Core version is loaded dynamically from the `VERSION` file via `config.json`
-- Remote update checks require setting `'update_server'` in `config.php`
+- Remote update checks require setting `"update_server"` in `config.json`

 ### Core updates